Axioms for Defeat in Democratic Elections: Voting methods and collective choice rules

 \begin{definition} Given a binary relation $P$ on $X$ and $Y\subseteq X$, let $P_{\mid Y}$ be the restriction of $P$ to the set $Y$, i.e., $P_{\mid Y}=P\cap (Y\times Y)$.
 Given a profile $\mathbf{P}$, let $\mathbf{P}_{\mid Y}$ be the profile with $X(\mathbf{P}_{\mid Y})= Y$ and $V(\mathbf{P}_{\mid Y})=V(\mathbf{P})$ obtained from $\mathbf{P}$ by restricting each voter's ballot to the set $Y$.\footnote{I.e., for all $i\in V(\mathbf{P})$, $\mathbf{P}_{\mid Y}(i)=\mathbf{P}(i)_{\mid Y}$.} \end{definition}

 We now consider two different kinds of group decision methods, differing in what they output.
-The first kind outputs a set of winners for the election.
+The first kind outputs a set of potential winners for the election.

-\begin{definition} A \textit{voting method} is a function $F$ on the domain of all profiles such that for any profile $\mathbf{P}$, $\varnothing\neq F(\mathbf{P})\subseteq X(\mathbf{P})$.
-We call $F(\mathbf{P})$ the \textit{set of winners for $\mathbf{P}$ under $F$}. \end{definition} As usual, if $F(\mathbf{P})$ contains multiple candidates, we assume that some further tie-breaking process would then apply, though we do not fix the nature of this process (see \citealt[pp.~14-5]{Schwartz1986} for further discussion).
+\begin{definition} A \textit{voting method} is a function $F$ on the domain of all profiles that returns for any profile $\mathbf{P}$ a nonempty subset $F(\mathbf{P})$ of the candidates in $\mathbf{P}$, i.e., $\varnothing\neq F(\mathbf{P})\subseteq X(\mathbf{P})$. \end{definition} As usual, if $F(\mathbf{P})$ contains multiple candidates, we assume that some further tiebreaking process would then apply, though we do not fix the nature of this process (see \citealt[pp.~14-15]{Schwartz1986} for further discussion).
 If $x\not\in F(\mathbf{P})$, this means that $x$ is excluded from the rest of the process that leads to the ultimate winner.

 The second kind of group decision method outputs an asymmetric binary relation on the set of candidates.
 In social choice theory, this relation is typically called the ``strict social preference'' relation.
 We interpret this binary relation as a \textit{defeat relation} for the election in the sense of Section \ref{IntroDefeat}.